pbentkowski/ERC_grants_stats/README.md

-Some basic stats regarding macroeconomic data and success rate in ERC (2015) grants applications across countries
+Some basic stats regarding macroeconomic data and success rate in ERC (2015) grants across countries
 ----------------------------------------------------------------------------------------------

 The main set of data is in the file GDB_for_RD.ods (or .xlsx)

 Created for grass-root non-profit organisation "Citizens of Academia" (Polish: "Obywatele Nauki")

 http://obywatelenauki.pl/about-us/

-Licensed under CC BY 4.0 ; attribute to "'Citizens of Academia' social movement" or "ruch społeczny Obywatele Nauki"
+Licensed under CC BY 4.0 ; attribute to "Citizens of Academia social movement" or "ruch społeczny Obywatele Nauki"

 Please, mind the licences of the original data creators: The World Bank, ERC and EuroStat